jessamynsmith/Alexa/README.md

 3) Connect Alexa to your Google Calendar and ToDo list.

-4) Ask Alexa a question or tells Alexa to do something, such as:
+4) Ask Alexa a natural-language question such as:

       "Alexa, how old are you?"